Recognition of same-sex unions in Bolivia: Background

-In July 2014, Public Advocate Rolando Villena called for same-sex unions to be included in the country's new family code.
-On 16 October 2014, the Chamber of Senators passed a revised family code that removed gender-specific terms, which activists hoped would have allowed same-sex couples to enjoy many of the same rights as heterosexual couples.
-The code was approved in the Chamber of Deputies, and was enacted in August 2015.
-The Family Code makes no mention of gender, but it has been clarified that it has no legal weight to apply to same-sex couples; article 147 states that free unions and marriages are valid "provided they meet the conditions established in the Political Constitution".
+In July 2014, Ombudsman Rolando Villena called for same-sex unions to be included in the country's new family code.
+On 16 October 2014, the Chamber of Senators passed a revised code without gender-specific terms relating to marriage, which activists hoped would have allowed same-sex couples to enjoy many of the same rights as different-sex couples.
+The law was approved in the Chamber of Deputies, and was enacted in August 2015.
+The Family and Family Procedure Code (Código de las Familias y del Proceso Familiar) makes no mention of gender, but it was clarified that it has no legal weight to apply to same-sex couples; article 147 states that free unions and marriages are valid "provided they meet the conditions established in the Political Constitution".
 In April 2015, Vice President Álvaro García Linera stated that a discussion on the legalisation of same-sex unions would happen "sooner rather than later".
-This statement was followed by the president of the Chamber of Senators, José Alberto Gonzales, announcing his support for discussing the issue: "If they love each other, what is the [problem]?".
+This statement was followed by the President of the Chamber of Senators, José Alberto Gonzales, announcing his support for discussing the issue: "If they love each other, what is the [problem]?".
 Subsequently, LGBT activists began advocating for a "Family Life Agreement" (Acuerdo de Vida en Familia), a legal institution separate from marriage or free unions but offering similar legal rights.
-On 21 September 2015, an LGBT advocacy group, the Bolivian Coalition of LGBT Collectives (Coalibol; Coalición Boliviana de Colectivos LGBT), handed the Plurinational Legislative Assembly a bill to legalize same-sex unions under the term "Family Life Agreement".
-The proposal sought to grant same-sex couples the same rights as heterosexual couples with the exception of adoption.
-Citing a lack of process in the Assembly, Coalibol delivered the bill to Ombudsman David Tezanos Pinto in September 2016 who was asked to promote the bill in the Assembly.
+On 21 September 2015, the Bolivian Coalition of LGBT Collectives (Coalibol; Coalición Boliviana de Colectivos LGBT), handed the Plurinational Legislative Assembly a bill to recognise same-sex unions under the term "Family Life Agreement".
+The proposal sought to grant same-sex couples the same rights as different-sex couples with the exception of adoption rights.
+Citing a lack of legislative action in the Assembly, Coalibol delivered the bill to Ombudsman David Tezanos Pinto in September 2016 and asked him to promote it in the Assembly.
 The group reintroduced its proposal in June 2017, again citing no legislative progress.